FlowzPlatform/documentaion/change_server_flowz.md

-# Move all host to new server
+# Move all host to new Server

 ## (1) Take backup of rethinkdb,ldap server and websites.